 The All Border Collie Rescue Adoption Process:

-You will need to go through the application and interview process as well as the home visit before meeting our dogs.
+In most cases, an application, phone-interview, and a virtual home visit must be completed prior to meeting our dogs.
 However, we take great pride in the fact that this time is well utilized ensuring that we have a very good dog/family match.
 Thank you for understanding that our process may take some time, but that we make it work for the benefit of both the family and the dog!

 Step 1: Online Application